ansys/pyprimemesh/doc/source/user_guide/multizone.rst

 MultiZone controls
 ==================

-*This is a Beta feature.
-API Behavior and Implementation might change in future.*
+*This is a beta feature.
+API behavior and implementation may change in future.*

 The :class:`MultiZoneControl <ansys.meshing.prime.MultiZoneControl>` class provides automatic geometry decomposition into mapped (sweepable) regions and free regions.
 Mapped (sweepable) regions are filled with hexahedral elements and free regions are filled with non-hexahedral elements.